 Finding: No other options exist to provide the required street connections or stormwater facility on site.
+While all removed trees were considered, the impact of preservation of additional trees must be considered as a whole.
+Shifting roads and buildings create additional unintended impacts.
+The Applicant provided credible evidence that further modifications would result in reduction in the number of dwellings units provided.
+Reduction in the available dwelling units would not only exacerbate the housing crisis, it would significantly increase the cost and delay of the proposal as a whole.
 The conditions above limit the number of significant trees removed on site to 42 instead of the requested 46 trees, which is the minimum necessary to allow for the lawful development of the subject property.
 Therefore, this criterion is met

-14. Analysis of Class 1 Design Review Approval Criteria
+10. Analysis of Class 1 Design Review Approval Criteria